Maqshir/civ13-wiki/wiki/Guide_to_Hygiene.md

 Bear in mind, that having any kind of turd or turd-related constructions (outhouses etc.) within 4 tiles of a well will contaminate it, making its water unsafe to drink.

-## Guide to Mood

-Are you constantly feeling depressed?
-Getting weird audio randomly out of nowhere?
-Well, then you've got a shit mood!
-There's only 2 real ways to increase your mood.

-1. Drugs, such as Cocaine and Opium.
-2. Good complex foods like Boiled Rice, Roasted Meat Steak, Noodles, Sandwiches, etc.
-3. Alcohol, like vodka and sake.

-Things that can decrease mood:

-1. Other people's Stench (when they have a cloud of filth around them they decrease your mood and you get a message that they smell)
-2. Your own Stench
-3. Your own low Hygiene
-4. Killing others (Drastically decreases mood, especially when cut someone's head off)
-5. Delimbed Body Parts and Gore

-Now you know how to manage your mood with these not so effective up keeps!
-But did you know mood effects more than you thought?
-Mood can effect your max skill stats. such as if you're feeling great you can have 2.875 as a stat cap.
-When your mood is shit, it can only be 2.0 (it will appear as 20x but it's actually 2.0x) So your mood can actually effect your ability to do things and speed of doing things greatly, and thus does matter, especially in combat situations.